solittlework/ruby-simple_statistics/README.md

 # SimpleStatistics

-Simple Statistics aims to provide basic statistic functions.
-To speed up the gem, all of the functions here are written by C. Some of the functions are transferred from the GNU Scientific Library.
+Simple Statistics aims to provide basic statistic functions for Ruby.
+To speed up, all of the functions here are written by C, and then wrapped using Ruby.
+Some of the functions are transferred from the GNU Scientific Library.
 This gem is still under active development.
-Please only use the functions demonstrated in the Usage Part.
-All of the functions presented are passed the memory test of Valgrind.
-If you have found any bugs, please report to haipeng3@ualberta.ca
+Therefore, please only use the functions shown in the Usage Part.
+If you have found any bugs or specifc requirements, please email to haipeng3@ualberta.ca
 ## Installation

 Add this line to your application's Gemfile: